© 2019 All rights Reserved.Robson & Robson, P.C.

 Mr. Frabizzio helps clients minimize their state and federal tax obligations associated with business operations, mergers and acquisitions and wealth transfer.
 He regularly represents clients before the Internal Revenue Service and state taxing authorities to resolve and defend a variety of tax disputes.

 Joe also assists high net worth individuals and business owners with complex succession planning needs.
 He develops plans that not only minimize taxes, but also address the specific goals of clients regarding how they will pass wealth to the next generation.
-For clients involved with closely-held and family businesses, he helps clients navigate the legal and practical complexities of how to transition management responsibilities and allow non-participating family members to derive benefit from the business.
-He is a contributor to The Legal Intelligencer’s retirement planning and trusts and estates columns.
+Clients involved with closely-held and family businesses utilize his experience to navigate the legal and practical complexities of how to transition management responsibilities and allow non-participating family members to derive benefit from the business.
+Joe is a contributor to The Legal Intelligencer’s retirement planning and trusts and estates columns.

 Mr. Frabizzio advises employers on various aspects of employment law, including executive compensation, restrictive covenants, wage and hour compliance and discrimination.
 He works with clients to develop strategies to avoid litigation.
 When litigation is inevitable, he brings his years of experience in employment-related litigation to obtain the best possible outcome for the client.